GeorgeMLP/image-editing-instructions/README.md

 `scripts/controlnet_scribble.py` is a script for running the ControlNet Scribble model.

 These two scripts should be run under different Python environments.
 See the `bash/` folder for how to set up the environments.

+To generate instructions for the whole dataset, include the `groundingSAM/`, `inpainted/` and `sampled/` folders in this directory, then run `python scripts/generate_instructions.py`.
+The generated instructions will be in the `instructions/` folder.